Don’t miss the big picture: Only open innovative minds can get us out of this crisis!

-The job of a senior manager is not only about adapting to the world or to external conditions.
-It is also about creating a world – creating certain reality for your customers, your team members and your other stakeholders.
+In today’s context, the job of a senior manager is not only about adapting to the world or to external conditions.
+It is also about curating a world — co-creating reality with your customers, your teams and your stakeholders.